mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 So sparśa is contact *as a whole*.
 This is very powerful: just like two goats fighting each other with their heads. *[He laughs.]* They’re really bumping into each other; this is *contact*.

+(*Transcriber’s Note:* For another explanation of sparśa, see [“*Blue Cliff Record* Case 46: Ching Ch’ing’s Sound of Raindrops, Talk 2”](1983-08-24-Blue-Cliff-Record-Case-46-Talk-2).)

 #### 38:25

 So [contact] is really creating a certain function.
 When it works, like they’re hitting each other, at that time something happens.
 That is what is called *feeling*: *vedanā*.